johnchronis/uw-search/README.md

 measures the performance of these methods.
 We measure the time to search for a record of a dataset.
 Each record consists of a key and a payload, the keys are 8 Byte integers but the payloads can be varied across datasets.
+The benchmarking framework checks the results that are returned from each search algorithm are correct.

 Using the benchmark framework we can easily control the following parameters:
 + size of the dataset